Arts Advocacy Update:

 Thank you for your support of the arts and for making your voice heard.

-Westchester County is one of 182 study regions that participated in Arts & Economic Prosperity IV (2010), the most comprehensive study of its kind ever conducted.
-It documents the economic impact of the nonprofit arts and culture sector in 139 cities and counties, 31 multicity or multi-county regions, 10 states, and two individual arts districts—representing all 50 U.S. states and the District of Columbia.
-To view the complete 32-page study of the nonprofit arts industry, click
+Westchester is one of 341 study regions that participated in the Arts & Economic Prosperity 5 report, the most comprehensive study of its kind ever conducted.
+It documents the economic impact of the nonprofit arts and culture sector in 113 cities, 115 counties, 81 multicounty or multicity regions, 20 states, and 12 cultural districts (represent all 50 states and the District of Columbia).
+To view the complete 36-page study of the nonprofit arts industry click here.

-The economic impact of the arts in Westchester has increased by 189% since 1995 to a high of $156.44 million.
-To view and download the 2011 four-page comparative summary, click here.
+The economic impact of the arts in Westchester has increased by 218% since 1995 to a high of $172.3 million.
+Click here to view and download current findings.

 For a free copy of the Creative Industries report created by Americans for the Arts, click here.